InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 ### CSV:

-CSV known as comma seperated values.
+The CSV format known as comma seperated values are handled by CSVInput/Output.
 When writing, the header names can be provided, otherwise the JSON keys will be used.
 The same idea applies when reading in a CSV file.

 ```java
 DBMS dbms = new DBMS(source);